-Mid-East Conflict Made Easy Simple
+Mid-East Conflict Made

 The World’s a busy place.
 Life’s a busy place.
 Business is a busy place.
 So it’s entirely understandable that you, (or more accurately, I), may not be completely caught up on the finer details of The Mid-East Conflict.